Rt. Revd. Dr. Brian Castle, Bishop of Tonbridge

 Before moving to the Diocese of Rochester, Brian was Vice Principal at Ripon College, Cuddesdon, Oxford, and a member of the Theology Faculty of Oxford University.
 He has taught and lectured in South Africa, South Korea, the USA and Estonia.

 Bishop Brian Castle co-chairs the Mission Theology Advisory Group which helps and encourages churches in the relationship between Gospel and Culture.
 He is also a member of the Church of England’s Faith and Order Commission.
 He is Archbishops' Advisor in alternative spirtualities and new religious movements.
+He is also visiting scholar at Sarum College, Salisbury.

 His hobbies are photography, fly fishing and cross country skiing.